niladrik2001/Instagram_clone/README.md

 # Instagram_clone
-# Niladri Kuity
+Created by Niladri Kuity with CodeSandbox.
-Created with CodeSandbox
+It is my first project on Front-End Development.